ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 [alice@{{ site.devel.name }} lxc]$
 ```

-Because the definition file has an [`%runscript`] entry, we can call this image directly as-is, e.g.
+Because the definition file has a [`%runscript`] entry, we can call this image directly as-is, e.g.

 <!-- code-block label="isoseq3-version" -->
 ```sh